AlexandruRusu23/School-Projects/Online Agenda/README.md

-# Contacts Agenda using JavaServlets and MySQL database #
+# Contacts Agenda implemented using JavaServlets and MySQL database #